 1. San Nicolás Municipal Protected Area

-The Nature Reserve “El Corbalán”, is a conservation unit managed by PROMETA – Protection of the Environment Tarija and has an approximate extension of 4778 hectares, of which 2500 are under the legal figure of Private Reserve of Natural Heritage (RPPN) backed by Forestry Law 1700; and 2278 hectares are land under protection.
-It is located in the Third Section of the Gran Chaco province of the department of Tarija (jurisdiction of the municipality of Villa Montes).
-In the Reserve can be found dry forests, pastures, glens and a great wealth of biodiversity, which is concentrated in the area by the water that accumulates in its glens.
+The Corbalán Natural Reserve is a conservation unit managed by PROMETA and has an area of 4.778 hectares of which 2.500 are under the legal figure of Private Reserve of the Natural Patrimony, (Reserva Privada del Patrimonio Natural or RPPN), and is legally supported by the Forest Law 1700, and 2.278 hectares are lands under protection.
+This reserve is located in the Third Section of the Great Chaco Province in Tarija (in the jurisdiction of the Villa Montes Municipality).
+The reserve contains dry forests, grasslands, glens and a vast concentration of biodiversity due to the water accumulation in its glens

 3. Alarachi Natural Reserve

 The Alarachi Natural Reserve (RNA) was created by PROMETA in April 2001 and has a territorial extent of 6.062 hectares.
 Its jurisdiction lies within the Cantons of La Mamora y Emborozú of the Padcaya Municipality of the first section of the Arce Province in Tarija, and is located within the Tariquía – Baritú ecological corridor, in the Bermejo sector that connects Tariquía Flora and Fauna National Reserve and Baritú National Park (Argentina).
 The purpose of this reserve is to contribute with the connectivity of the corridor by guaranteeing the protection of the natural processes, improving connectivity between Tariquía and Baritú and the mountain jungles of the Bolivian – Tucuman formation.